The White Robed Monks of St. Benedict

 Please forgive the somewhat formal tone of this letter.
 My intention is to clarify our possible working ministerial relationship and to maintain sacramental integrity within the sprit of compassion.

-The purpose of our Incardination/Licensure Program is to offer the People of God a specific spiritual context to realize their sacramental needs and to offer ordained Catholic clergy a spiritual (rather than institutional) context within each may participate in its charism through incardination and to insure sacramental integrity flowing from the bishop-priest relationship.
+The purpose of our Incardination/Licensure Program is two fold.
+First, our Incardination/Licensure Program offers the People of God a specific spiritual context to realize their sacramental needs.
+Second, our program offers ordained Catholic clergy (deacon, priest, bishop) a Spiritual (rather than institutional) Context within each may participate in its charism through incardination and to insure sacramental integrity flowing from the bishop-priest relationship.

 Incardination may be offered to those clerics currently without a bishop.
-Licensure may be offer to those currently with a bishop and who may wish to serve The People within the context of the White Robed Monks of St. Benedict as well as within the context of their incardinated ecclesia.
+Licensure may be offered to those clerics currently with a bishop and wish to serve The People within the context of the White Robed Monks of St. Benedict as well as within the context of their incardinated ecclesia.

-The WRBs extend an invitation to such clerics to serve within the context of the WRBs.
-(The WRBs are recognized by the IRS as a publicly supported religious order.
+The WRMOSB extend an invitation to such clerics to serve within the context of the WRMOSB.
+(The WRMOSB are recognized by the IRS as a publicly supported religious order.
 Bishops/Priests/Deacons incardinated are authorized by local governments in the USA to solemnize marriages as allowed by civil law.)
-The WRBs serve independently within the tradition of the Dutch (Old) Catholic Church.
+The WRMOSB serve independently within the tradition of the Dutch (Old) Catholic Church.
 (The Abbot-Bishop traces his Apostolic Succession through several lines: Armenian, Dutch (Old), Orthodox, and Roman, among others.)
-Bishops, Priests, Deacons wishing incardination do not have to become monks of the WRBs, although they are welcome to do so as a separate vocation/issue.
+Bishops, Priests, Deacons wishing incardination do not have to become monks of the WRMOSB, although they are welcome to do so as a separate vocation/issue.

-- The people whose marriages you solemnize receive a Marriage Certificate from the WRBs.
-WRBs keep an official record of marriages.
-The WRBs have an intake form that serves as permanent documentation.
+2. The people whose marriages you solemnize receive a Marriage Certificate from the WRMOSB.
+WRMOSB keep an official record of marriages.
+The WRMOSB have an intake form that serves as permanent documentation.
 (Same for Baptisms and Confirmations.)

-- The WRBs request 5% (outside San Francisco Deanery) or 10% (inside SF Deanery) of a donation you may receive.
-Your donation helps the WRBs defray advertising and operating costs as well as supporting is educational programs.
-The WRBs advertise in local and national papers.
-If the WRBs provide (at your request) Marriage Packets, then the WRBs request an additional $5.00 each; for WRB Information Packets (giving Laity an ecclesial context as well), an additional $5.00 each.
-Postage and handling service fee as appropriate.
+3. The WRMOSB provide each cleric the opportunity to offer, if you should elect to do so, the WRMOSB 5% (outside San Francisco Deanery) or 10% (inside SF Deanery) of a donation you may receive.
+Your donation helps the WRMOSB defray advertising and operating costs as well as supporting its educational programs.
+The WRMOSB advertise in local and national papers.
+If the WRMOSB provide (at your request) Marriage Packets, then the WRMOSB request an additional $6.00 each; for WRMOSB Information Packets (giving Laity an ecclesial context as well), an additional $6.00 each.
+Postage and a handling service fee as appropriate.

-- The WRBs ask that you complete the Network Application Form and a Incardination Application Form, which will be followed by a request to (perhaps edit and) sign a Ministerial Services Agreement that further delineates our working relationship for our mutual responsibility, appreciation, understanding, integrity, and service.
-(Attached is a Letter of Testimony regarding possible encounters with the legal system and a W-9, if a USA citizen).
+5. The WRMOSB ask that you complete the Network Application Form and a Incardination Application Form, which will be followed by a request to (perhaps edit and) sign a Ministerial Services Agreement (MSA) that further delineates our working/serving relationship for our mutual responsibility, appreciation, understanding, integrity, and service.
+Attached to the MSA is a Letter of Testimony regarding possible encounters with the legal system and a W-9, if a USA citizen, which we may use in background checks, as may be the case.
 Please be clear: you do not have to become a monk, follow a rule, or maintain a monastic practice.
 (You will automatically become an affiliate of the Benedictine Network.)
-All that we ask is that you be responsible for your personal integrity as a human being bring human serving The People in light of your ordination.
+All that we ask is that you be responsible for your personal integrity as a human being being human serving The People in light of your ordination.

-- Re dogma, etc. As you may have gleaned from the other documents in this web site, the WRBs are not dogmatic.
+6. Re dogma, etc. As you may have gleaned from the other documents in this web site, the WRMOSB are not dogmatic as such.
 Christ was not.
 He only had two commandments: love God, love neighbor.
 Our approach is that of being fluid rather than flexible or inflexible.
-Being fluid like water, the WRBs take the shape of any container (the wants and needs of the people we serve) while maintaining our own personal integrity.
+Being fluid like water, the WRMOSB take the shape of any container (the wants and needs of the people we serve) while maintaining our own personal integrity.
 Water in a cup, a cruet, a straw, a cistern is still water.
 We are offering the people we serve an opportunity to be (perhaps again) at peace with themselves and God (whomever or however one may or may not conceive God).
 Our goal is that of all religion: to close that gap between the individual and God, that sense of alienation or separation.

 Synopsis: Incardination Process